 Historical vs. Doctrinal Reliability

 This webpage deals with the historical reliability of the Holy Scripture, that is, its reliability as a historical document.
-This matter should be distinguished from the doctrinal reliability of Holy Scripture.
+This matter should be distinguished from the doctrinal reliability of the Holy Scripture.
 The books of the Bible are historically reliable if they are a true record of historical facts.
 They are doctrinally reliable if they are true sources of religious teaching or doctrine.

 Tests of Historicity

 The “Bible” is actually not one book, but a collection of several books written by different authors, at different places, and at different times in the world’s history.
-Also, the books were originally written in different languages (Hebrew, Aramaic and Greek), and have undergone several translations through the years.
+Also, the books were originally written in different languages (Hebrew, Aramaic, and Greek), and have undergone several translations through the years.
 One important translation is St. Jerome’s Latin Vulgate, which the Catholic Church universally used since the fourth century.

 The historicity of the Bible can be established by three tests:

 Is the Bible an authentic or genuine historical document?
 Are there internal and external evidences available to show that the Bible is not just a recent fabrication, but is truly a product of its own time?